 In reinforced concrete, the components work together to resist many types of loading.
 Concrete resists compression and steel reinforcement resists tension forces.

 Reinforced concrete, as an economic building material, is very popular nowadays.
 It is widely used in many types building around the world.
 Along with many advantages, reinforced concrete also poses some disadvantages also.

 Advantages of Reinforced Concrete

 - Reinforced concrete has a high compressive strength compared to other building materials.

-- Due to the provided reinforcement, reinforced concrete can also withstand a good amount tensile stress.
+- Due to the provided reinforcement, reinforced concrete can also withstand a good amount of tensile stress.